aa-codecademy/sp2025-cms-js/docs/README.md

 - **Strapi CMS** (for content and user management)
 - **NestJS Server** (for API, authentication, and business logic)
-- **Frontend Client** (can be plain JavaScript/HTML/CSS, React, Angular, or Next.js)
+- **Plain JavaScript Client** (for the frontend)

-It is designed for students to learn how to integrate a modern CMS, a robust backend, and a simple frontend, and to extend the system with new features, while delivering a production ready application for our clients.
+It is designed for students to learn how to integrate a modern CMS, a robust backend, and a simple frontend, and to extend the system with new features.

 ## 🎯 Learning Objectives